 “I cannot speak highly enough of the positive influence a mixed grad-undergrad environment has on my personal and professional development.

-Past Tiger Tales Toastmasters President
+Alumni and Past Tiger Tales Toastmasters President

 “Every year RIT enrolls over 3500 international students, many of them come to study in one of RIT’s outstanding graduate programs.